aws-samples/aws-digital-content-creation-render-environment/README.md

-# AWS Digital Content Creation Render Environment
+# AWS Digital Content Creation Render Environment (Linux Workstation)

 [![Build Status](https://travis-ci.org/aws-samples/aws-digital-content-creation-render-environment.svg?branch=master)](https://travis-ci.org/aws-samples/aws-digital-content-creation-render-environment)

 This solution deploys an AWS Cloud environment that helps media and entertainment organizations with burst rendering workloads.
 This CloudFormation template will deploy and setup [AWS ThinkBox Deadline](https://www.awsthinkbox.com/deadline) Database and Repository, Workstation, License Server, and Render nodes.

+The solution can deploy either Teradici PCoIP or NiceDCV Linux AMI workstation.
+Also there is an option to place workstation in a Private subnet and connect to it via AWS ClientVpn.

 Furthermore, the solution comes with [Blender](https://www.blender.org/) installation scripts, which is a popular open-source software for 3D modeling, animation, rendering and more...